devgeniem/silverbullet-kitchensink/README.md

 ### Requirements:
 - Node 4.x ->
-- For production build, npm package `pm2` globally installed

 ## Running the application
 - Edit config/env/development.js and config/env/production.js to hold your email config (or use config/local.js).
 - Run `npm install`
 - `npm start` will start the sails server and webpack watcher, after this the react application can be developed without restarting the sails server
-- Nodemon is also available, via `npm run-script nodemon`, restarting the sails server as files are changed while also rebuilding jsx resources in src folder using the dev configuration.
-- Production build is started with `npm run pm2-start` which runs the app with pm2.
-Stop the server with `npm run pm2-stop`.
 - Build uses `NODE_ENV` environment variable to choose how to build the application.
 Use `development` for dev build and `production` for build optimized for production.

 ## Views

 Sails - views are still enabled and will take precedence over the react routing.
-We are currently using dust templates, for more options and information, read [the sails documentation on views](http://sailsjs.org/documentation/concepts/views)
+Template engine is currently dust, for more options and information, read [the sails documentation on views](http://sailsjs.org/documentation/concepts/views)

 ## Serverside redux store (socket.io)